 Through these principles Curro created a balanced educational space in which a learner can learn and grow, as encompassed in the name of the group, ‘Curro’, which in Latin means 'I run'.
 It can be interpreted as follows: ‘I learn at my own learning pace and according to my own aptitude, attitude and talents’.

 These principles form the foundation of Curro’s ethical standards, which are included in the group’s code of ethics, codes of conduct, good citizenship and related policies.

 which is enhanced by:

 Curro's schools apply 21st century teaching and learning methodology in classrooms, including the active involvement of technology.
 The Castles follow Curro's preschool curriculum, which was developed in-house.
 This assists in developing a child's physical, social and emotional well-being, while also providing a practical framework for both adult-facilitated and self-directed learning, laying the foundation before the child goes to primary school.

-Curro considers the written curriculum to be the mainstay of its offering and believes that successful learning takes place if learners receive the taught curriculum in accordance with the intentions of the written curriculum.
+Curro considers the written curriculum to be the mainstay of its offering.
+It believes that successful learning takes place when the taught curriculum aligns with the intentions of the written curriculum.